|

 All Souls' Day All Souls' Day is a day when Christian remember their friends & relatives, who have passed away.
 This comes from an ancient belief that the souls of the dead will return, on this particular day, to have a meal with their family & friends.
 Candles are lit to guide the souls to their home for the meal.

-These All Souls' Day photos were taken at the Bhawnipur Cemetery, Calcutta (Kolkata) on 2nd November 2008 and 09 and at the Lower Circular Road Cemetery on 2nd November 2010. |
+These photos were taken in the Bhawnipur Cemetery, Calcutta (Kolkata) on All Soul's Day on 2nd November 2008 and 09. |

 |